mebusy/notes/dev_notes/Algorithm_On_Strings.md

 ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/AOS_BWMatching_top_bottom_pointer.png)

- - 1st iteration
-    - top / bottom 分别 赋值 1/6

 ```
+if positions from top to bottom in LastColumn contain symbol
     topIndex ← first postion of symbol among position from top to bottom in LastColumn
     bottomIndex ← lastpostion of symbol among position from top to bottom in LastColumn
+    top ← LastToFirst( topIndex )
+    bottom ← LastToFirst( bottomIndex )
 ```

+ - 1st iteration - a
+    - in lastColumn[0,13]  contain *a*
+    - topIndex ← 7 in last column
+    - lastIndex ← 13 in last column
+    - top ← 1  in first column
+    - bottom ← 6 in 1st column
+ - 2nd iteration - n
+    - in lastColumn[1,6] contain *n*
+    - topIndex ← 2 in last column
+    - lastIndex ← 6 in last column
+    - top ← 9  in first column
+    - bottom ← 11 in 1st column
+ - 3th iteration - a
+    - in lastColumn[9,11] contain *a*
+    - topIndex ← 9 in last column
+    - lastIndex ← 11 in last column
+    - top ← 3  in first column
+    - bottom ← 5 in 1st column
+ - We found  5-3+1 = 3 !!!

-In the next iteration, the range of position we are interested in is narrowed to all position where *a* appears in the 1st column (a₁-a₆) .
+In the 1st iteration, the range of position we are interested in is narrowed to all position where *a* appears in the 1st column (a₁-a₆) .

 We are looking for the next symbol , which is *n* in *ana* , and we are looking for the 1st occurrences of this symbol in the last column , among positions from top to buttom, among rows from top to buttom.